-Outstanding tax-supported debt of the Commonwealth increased by 210%, or \$13.4 billion, from \$6.4 billion in fiscal year 2006 to \$19.8 billion in fiscal year 2015.
-Between fiscal year 2014 and fiscal year 2015, outstanding tax-supported debt increased \$4.3 billion, which is equivalent to 28% growth over the last fiscal year.
-The graph below follows includes long-term obligations such as pension liabilities, other post-employment benefits (OPEB) and compensated absences.
+Outstanding tax-supported debt of the Commonwealth increased by 173%, or \$13.6 billion, from \$7.9 billion in fiscal year 2008 to \$21.4 billion in fiscal year 2017.
+Between fiscal year 2016 and fiscal year 2017, outstanding tax-supported debt increased \$0.5 billion, which is equivalent to 3% growth over the last fiscal year.
+The following graph includes long-term obligations such as pension liabilities, other post-employment benefits (OPEB) and compensated absences.
 These obligations are generally evaluated by rating agencies as part of an issuer's overall debt profile, but are not part of their calculations of debt ratios.
 Accordingly, they are not included in the Commonwealth's debt capacity calculation.
 The following graph provides a historical perspective on the Commonwealth's outstanding tax-supported debt, including these other long-term obligations.

-Outstanding Tax-Supported Debt Fiscal Years 2006-2015^{(1), (2)}
+Outstanding Tax-Supported Debt Fiscal Years 2008-2017^{(1), (2)}

-(1) Includes other long-term obligations such as pension liabilities, OPEBs and compensated absences.
+(1) Includes other long-term obligations such as pension liabilities, OPEB and compensated absences.

 (2) Implementation of GASB 68 occurred in FY2015, which impacted the reporting of net pension liabilities.

-Outstanding Tax-Supported Debt by Category Fiscal Years 2006-2015^{(1), (2)}
+Outstanding Tax-Supported Debt by Category Fiscal Years 2008-2017^{(1), (2)}

-(1) Includes other long-term obligations such as pension liabilities, OPEBs and compensated absences.
+(1) Includes other long-term obligations such as pension liabilities, OPEB and compensated absences.